MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 <details><summary>2.
 App manifest</summary>

+Ensure that you adhere to following guidelines for app manifest:

 * Set the app manifest version to `devPreview`.
 * Set `composeExtensions.composeExtensionType` to `apiBased`.
 * Define `composeExtensions.apiSpecificationFile` as the relative path to the OpenAPI Description file within the folder.
-* Define `apiSpecificationFile` as the relative path to the OpenAPI description document.
+This links the app manifest to the API specification.
 * Define `apiResponseRenderingTemplateFile` as the relative path to the response rendering template.
+This specifies the location of the template used for rendering API responses.
 * Each command must have a link to the response rendering template.
+This connects each command to its corresponding response format.
+* If a required parameter is without a default value, the command `parameters.name` in the app manifest must match the `parameters.name` in the OpenAPI Description document.
+* If there’s no required parameter, the command `parameters.name` in the app manifest must match the optional `parameters.name` in the OpenAPI Description.
+* The `Commands.id` property in the app manifest must match the corresponding `operationId` in the OpenAPI Description.
+* A response rendering template must be defined per command, which is used to convert responses from an API.
 * Full description must not exceed 128 characters.
-* A command must have exactly one parameter.
-* Add a new optional property `authorization` under the `composeExtensions` node.
-This property should be null for bot-based ME and specified only for API ME.
+* Add `authorization` under the `composeExtensions`.
-* Define the type of authentication your application uses by setting the `authType` property under the `authorization` node.
-The possible values for this property are `none`, `apiSecretServiceAuth`, `microsoftEntra`, and `userAuth`.
+* Define the type of authentication your application by setting the `authType` property under the `authorization`.
+The supported values are `none`, `apiSecretServiceAuth`, `microsoftEntra`, and `userAuth`.
 * Depending on the type of authentication your application uses, you might need to add a corresponding configuration object under the `authorization` node.
 For example, if your application uses AAD SSO, you would add a `microsoftEntraConfiguration` object with a `supportsSingleSignOn` property set to `true`.
 * If your application uses API key based authentication, you would add an `apiSecretServiceAuthConfiguration` object with an `apiSecretRegistrationId` property.
 This property should contain the reference ID returned when you submitted the API key through the portal.
+* You can use the Teams Store app validation tool to validate the app package, including the app manifest and the OpenAPI description document.
+This ensures the app meets Teams Store standards.
+* You can use [Teams Store app validation](https://dev.teams.microsoft.com/validation) tool to validate the app package, which includes the app manifest and the OpenAPI description document.

 </details>